-We know you're busy with a multitude of chores around your farm, and that it can sometimes be difficult to keep track of special events or upcoming appointments for your business.
+We know that it can sometimes be difficult to keep track of special events or upcoming appointments for your business.
 Was the vet coming by Thursday or Friday?
 What time is the farmer's market supposed to start?
 When are you scheduled to make this weeks CSA delivery?
-Farmbrite has a solution that will help you with both - while it may look like a simple calendar at first glance, it has many unique selections and abilities that can help you organize your work and manage your business operations.
+Farmbrite has a solution that will help you stay organized - while the Schedule may look like a simple calendar at first glance, it has many unique selections and abilities that can help you organize your work and manage your business operations.

 Creating a Calendar Event

-To create a new event, click New Activity in the upper left of your Calendar.
+To create a new event, click New Event in the upper left of your Calendar.

-A new window will be displayed; use it to supply information about this new activity.
-In the example below we're creating a calendar reminder for an event - a farmers market booth we're setting up for a local festival.
+A new window will be displayed; use it to supply information about this new event.
+In the example below we're creating a calendar reminder for a farmers market booth we're setting up for a local festival.

 You'll be able to provide many details for this task, but note that only a title and date/time are required - all other fields are optional.

 If the activity occurs for the full day, use the All Day Checkbox to note that - the activity will be displayed on the header of your calendar.

-You're able to (A) provide a description of the event for your to reference later, and (B) associate an equipment resource, animal, or growing location with the task.
-Use the associate ability if the Activity is pertinent to something specific around your farm.
-You can also (C) add a checklist of subtasks to help you prepare for the activity, and customize this event by (D) selecting what color you'd like it to be displayed as on your calendar.
-This can help you distinguish certain tasks at a glace; perhaps you might make livestock chores blue, and garden chores green.
+You're able to provide a description of the event for your to reference later, and associate an equipment resource, animal, or growing location with the event.
+Use the associate ability if the event is pertinent to something specific around your farm.
+You can also customize this event by selecting what color you'd like it to be displayed as on your calendar.
+This can help you distinguish certain events at a glace; perhaps you might make livestock events blue, and garden events green.

-You can also set the activity to repeat as a series of events on your calendar - our farmers market event recurs weekly during the summer.
-Note that there is a limit of 100 Daily Recurring Tasks that you can create.
+You can also set the event to repeat as a series of events on your calendar - our farmers market event recurs weekly during the summer.
+Note that there is a limit of 100 Daily eecurring events that you can create.

-Once you've supplied your Activity information, be sure to click Create to add it to your schedule.
+Once you've supplied your event information, be sure to click Create to add it to your schedule.